-The Mini-BeadBeater-24 disrupts microbial cells and plant and animal tissue by violently agitating four to twentyfour 2 ml screw-cap microvials containing small glass, ceramic or steel beads and 0.1 to 1 ml disruption buffer.
+The Mini-BeadBeater-24 disrupts microbial cells and plant and animal tissue by violently agitating four to twenty-four 2 ml screw-cap microvials containing small glass, ceramic, or steel beads and 0.1 to 1 ml disruption buffer.
 The performance of the Mini-BeadBeater equals or exceeds that of any other type or brand of cell disrupter.
-Even resistant samples like yeast, spores or fibrous tissue are completely homogenized in 1-3 minutes.
+Even resistant samples like yeast, spores, or fibrous tissue are completely homogenized in 1-3 minutes.
 The non-foaming, aerosol-free method preserves enzymes and organelles.
-In the presence of nucleic acid extraction media such as phenol, Gu-SCN or a commercial kit solution, DNA or RNA is recovered in the highest possible yield.
+In the presence of nucleic acid extraction media such as phenol, Gu-SCN, or a commercial kit solution, DNA or RNA is recovered in the highest possible yield.
 The method is ideal for PAGE, PCR applications, and diagnostics using antibody or oligonucleotide probes.
-Because the beads and vials are disposable, there is absolutely zero cross-contamination between samples - essential for PCR techniques.
+Because the beads and vials are disposable, there is no cross-contamination between samples - essential for PCR techniques.

 Protocols developed using a different model of the Mini-BeadBeater are transferable with minimal modification.

 The Mini-Beadbeater-24 can also be used for dry grinding.
-Here, steel beads are added to hard samples such as hair, bone, teeth, seeds and minerals and are powdered in 10-60 seconds of operation.
-Resistant materials such as tendon, cartilage, rubber or some plastics can be powdered by pre-freezing the sample to liquid nitrogen temperatures (cryo-grinding), then grinding in the hard frozen state.
+Here, steel beads are added to hard samples such as hair, bone, teeth, seeds, and minerals and are powdered in 10-60 seconds of operation.
+Resistant materials such as tendons, cartilage, rubber or some plastics can be powdered by pre-freezing the sample to liquid nitrogen temperatures (cryo-grinding), then grinding in the hard frozen state.
 Dry-grinding requires using special microvials resistant to breakage.
-When dry grinding with ceramic or steel beads at room temperature our 'XXTuff' microvials are recommended.
-Our Stainless steel microvials are available for dry grinding with steel beads at cryo-temperatures.
+BioSpec product's "XX-Tuff" Microvials are recommended when dry grinding with ceramic or steel beads at room temperature.
+Our Stainless Steel microvials are available for dry grinding with steel beads at cryo-temperatures.

 - Power: 115 volts, 60 Hz, 7.5 amps or 230 volts, 50 Hz, 3.7 amps